-The investment objective of the Fund is to provide clients with exposure to a portfolio of global real estate and real estate-related investments.
-The Fund's holdings are highly diversified by property type, geographic location, investment size, and investment risk.
-The Fund primarily concentrates on high quality income producing office, industrial, residential, retail, hospitality and mixed-use properties located in geographic regions that have strong and growing economies.
-The Fund's investment strategy is to be well diversified and to hold quality properties that will perform well across multiple economic cycles.
+The Fund is a portfolio within the global real estate program.
+The investment objective of portfolios in the global real estate program is to provide clients with exposure to a portfolio of global real estate and real estate-related investments.
+The Fund's holdings are highly diversified by property type, investment size, and investment risk.
+The Fund primarily concentrates on high quality income producing office, industrial, residential, retail, and mixed-use properties located in Mexico.
+The global real estate program's investment strategy is to be well diversified and to hold quality properties that will perform well across multiple economic cycles.
 Real estate investments are only made when there is a reasonable expectation that return objectives can be achieved over the longer term.